NMekvipad/dndsHM/README.md

 tree_sample <- read_dendrogram(tree_file_path)

 ```
+The samples of input file can be found in sample_file folder.

 MEGA program calculates dn and ds separately, so to generate dn/ds matrix we use dnds_matrix function.
 The order of label in matrix can be specified by specifying vector of ordered label to the dendrogram_label argument.

 ```